imagekitio/docs-keep-a-changelog/media-library/overview/draft-assets.md

 {% hint style="info" %}
 **File version URL**
-When a file version is published or unpublished, its URL will change.
+Publishing or unpublishing a file version changes its URL.
 {% endhint %}

 When a file version transitions between the draft and published states, its URL will change accordingly.
 The URL changes because the `ik-obj-version` query parameter changes after the operation, and the old one is no longer valid.
 A file version's URL looks like this: `https://ik.imagekit.io/your_imagekit_id/file.jpg?ik-obj-version=iAg8gxkqo_QUBwqNeQrJzuyce2XB7Gc4`